Javimh18/DL4VSP/Lab2/README.md

             --visualize-path <path_to_video> \
             --output-folder <path_to_output_folder> --output-video

 We provide a series of test videos and evidences of how the model should work.
 This folders are under the mega.pytorch directory.
 In the case of the test videos, we have `image_folder`, with the frames that compose a video and vid_folder with 4 different test videos.
 In the case of the evidences folder, we have the `vis_im*` and `vis_vid*` folders with several evidences from the test folders for you to compare your own results with the one obtained by us.
+If you don't want any of this folders please run the following commands under the `mega.pytorch` directory:

+   * rm -rf vis_vid*
+   * rm -rf vis_im*
+   * rm -rf vid_folder*
+   * rm -rf image_folder*
+   * rm -rf visualization*

 One additional note on the commands is that, if the input is a video, the output can be both a video if the `--output-video` flag is activated or a sequences of frames as images is the option is not added.